 Set in the magnificent Twofold Bay – the third deepest natural harbour in the southern hemisphere, Eden is famously known as the Humpback Highway, and the tale of the wild killer whales who hunted with the Yuin people, and later with European settlers.

 It was the centre of operations for entrepreneur and pioneer Benjamin Boyd who built Boyd’s Tower, Boydtown and the Seahorse Inn as part of an extraordinary empire, before the vision crumbled.

 And while you’re in the section of the national park named for this grand schemer, take time to see the Green Cape Light Station, marvel at the wilderness and beauty that surrounds it, hike all or part of the ‘Light to Light’ walk and muse on the area’s connection to Australia’s new saint, Mary MacKillop.

-This still is a working port, so drive down in the early morning and watch the boats return with the day’s catch.
+This still is a working port, so drive or walk down in the early morning and watch the boats return with the day’s catch.
 Chances are you will catch a glimpse of your dinner before it meets your plate!

 For some natural solitude, discover Wonboyn further south, tucked between Ben Boyd National Park and Nadgee Nature Reserve, where the lake empties into the stunning Disaster Bay.